Nick (Aagnik) Pant

 By developing a theoretical framework to assess the impact of disorder on optoelectronic materials, I have challenged a long-standing hypothesis that carrier localization is responsible for the highly efficient nature of nitride LEDs.
 The takeaway is simple: designs that minimize the defect density acheive high efficiency.
 (Phys.
 Rev. Applied 20, 064049 (2023))

-Uncovering the origin of the unwanted hue shift of nitride LEDs
+The many-body origin of the power-dependent hue shift of nitride LEDs

 Using multi-scale modelling, I identified the detrimental role of degenerate carrier densities in causing the notorious hue-shift problem of nitride LEDs, where a green LED undesirably becomes blue with increasing current.
 I also showed that quantitative agreement with experiments requires considering many-body effects that are ignored by most commercial solvers.
 (AIP Advances 12, 125020 (2022))